coatyio/coaty-js/docs/communication-protocol.md

 * **Deadvertise** an object by its unique ID: notify subscribers when capability is no longer available; for abnormal disconnection of a party, last will concept can be implemented by sending this event.
-* **Channel** Broadcast objects to parties interested in objects delivered through a channel with a specific channel identifier.
+* **Channel** Broadcast objects to parties interested in any kind of objects delivered through a channel with a specific channel identifier.
 * **Discover - Resolve** Discover an object and/or related objects by external ID, internal ID, or object type, and receive responses by Resolve events.
 * **Query - Retrieve**  Query objects by specifying selection and ordering criteria,